 The idea behind Spice Pots started when my children were tiny, in about 2008 / 2009.
 I loved to cook curries (I spent 6 months in India when I was 19) but found it increasingly difficult with 3 pre-school kids in the house.
 Before my husband went to work, he used to measure, roast and grind all the spices I needed to make my favourite curries and put them in a jar.

 What's the best piece of business advice that you could give?

 Sleep on it and share it!
 I'm learning to take it slow and steady and to take advice from friends and family.

 Where would you like to see your business in 5 years time?

-You can invite one guest (living or dead) to your last pop-up event – Who would it be and why? …and what's on the menu?
+You can invite one person (living or dead) to your last meal – who would it be and why?
+And what's on the menu?